chensoul/chensoul-security-spring-boot-starter/README.md

-# chensoul-security-jwt-spring-boot-starter
+# chensoul-security-spring-boot-starter

-This is a SpringBoot starter to provide JWT token based security auto-configuration.
+This is a SpringBoot starter to provide JWT token based security autoconfiguration.

+## TODO

+- Add oauth2 support

 ## How to use?